 Russian Devilled Eggs Recipe for a Zakuski Table Fit for a Russian Emperor

-My Russian devilled eggs recipe makes a deliciously addictive morsel that my parents served as hors d’oeuvres at the weekend dinner parties and backyard barbecues that they’d hold regularly when I was growing up in the western suburbs of Sydney in the 1970s.
+My Russian devilled eggs recipe makes a deliciously addictive morsel that my parents served as hors d’oeuvres at the weekend dinner parties and backyard barbecues that they’d hold regularly when I was growing up in Sydney in the 1970s.

 Google ‘devilled eggs’ and you’ll find that multiple countries and cuisines identify these ‘stuffed eggs’ or ‘Russian eggs’ as their own.
 Devilled eggs recipes on food sites are typically tagged as ‘American’.
-Yet devilled eggs were so popular in the Sixties and Seventies they were served everywhere from Moscow to Madrid.
+Yet devilled eggs became so popular in the 1960s and 1970s they were made everywhere from Moscow to Madrid.

-Dig deep into culinary history and you’ll learn that ‘stuffed eggs’ date to Roman times and one of the earliest documented recipes was from Spain.
-They featured prominently during imperial Russia as finger food on the zakuski buffet that guests enjoyed before an extravagant multi-course feast that the Russian tsars hosted.
+Dig deep into culinary history and you’ll learn that ‘stuffed eggs’ date way back to ancient Roman times although one of the earliest documented recipes for stuffed eggs was from Spain.

 You’ll find countless recipes for devilled eggs in cookbooks and online – they’re also called stuffed eggs or Russian eggs – but this Russian devilled eggs recipe is my family recipe with a couple of tweaks.